sgmurphy/wordpress-plugins/download-manager/readme.txt

 19. More features

 == Changelog ==

+= 3.2.89 - 2024.03.27 =
+* Fixed a javascript issue with the login form
+* Fixed a UI issue with the media access control

 = 3.2.88 - 2024.03.19 =
 * Fixed a plugin conflict issue with the login form short-code